Blog

 Five years later, the house caught fire.
 On April 30, 1858, a passerby saw smoke and notified those inside who sent a messenger to town where a general alarm was raised.
 The firemen had to drag their apparatus the great distance from the village, while family and neighbors removed the furniture.

 Engine No. 1 and 4, and the Hook and Ladder Company No. 3 were the responding companies.
 According to the newspaper report, they used all of the water in their apparatus and nearly conquered the conflagration where it reached the first floor, and it seemed they were able to put out the fire.
 Unfortunately, in the evening the fire sparked up again and burned the entire house down.
-Report was there was nothing left but the bare walls which looked like “a great well above ground.”
+The report was there was nothing left but the bare walls which looked like “a great well above ground.”

 Harry had insurance on the property, about $9,000 for the home and furniture.
 I couldn’t confirm when the property was rebuilt, but it definitely had been by the time Harry sold the lot to the Dentons in 1873 for $12,500.
 The Dentons sold their own home, now Parrott Hall, to the New York State Experiment Station, and moved into the Octagon House where they lived until their deaths.

-In 1909, the Octagon House was used as a Tuberculosis Day Camp with permission from the owners (Moore relatives, the Youngs’) who were not living on the property.
+In 1909, the Octagon House was used as a Tuberculosis Day Camp with permission from the owners (Moore relatives, the Youngs) who were not living on the property.
 The house’s unique design meant there were verandas all around the house, allowing the patients to be outside as much as they wanted.
 The General Committee for the Prevention of Tuberculosis held “tag days” to raise money to furnish the property.

 Tents were set up across the grounds where patients would also live.
 In early July 1909, there were three patients being moved into the tents under supervision of one nurse, Anna Lentz, while the house underwent renovations.